Strangers on a Train (1951)

-Anne Morton: What do you mean "your murder"?
+Anne Morton: What do you mean "your murder" Guy?

-Guy Haines: He read all about me in the newspapers and magazines.
-He knew about me, Miriam, and you.
-He told me that if he were to get rid of Miriam so I would be free to marry you, I should kill his father so he could be free of him.
+Guy Haines: He read about me in the papers.
+He knew about Miriam, about you.
+He suggested that if he got rid of Miriam for me I should kill his father.

-Anne Morton: But you should have known that he was only talking nonsense.
+Anne Morton: You must have known he was talking nonsense.

 Guy Haines: But he wasn't!
-And now he's after me to see I fulfill my end.
-Now, a lunatic wants me to kill his father.
+Of course I didn't give it another thought.
+And now a lunatic wants me to kill his father.

-Anne Morton: Wait... you mean, you knew about Miriam this whole time?
+Anne Morton: You mean, you've known about Miriam all this time?

-Guy Haines: Since that very first night.
-He showed up at my place and gave me her glasses.
+Guy Haines: Since the first night.
+He gave me her glasses.

-Anne Morton: Why didn't you call the police right away?
-Why didn't you turn Bruno in right then?
+Anne Morton: Why didn't you call the policee?

-Guy Haines: And have the police say to me the exact same thing you just said?
+Guy Haines: And have them say what you did?
 "Mr. Haines, how did you get him to do it?"
-Bruno will tell them that we planned it together... on the train.
+And Bruno would say we planned it together.